fastrgv/hbox4/README.md

 These 4[primary] priority measures are typically small non-negative integers to be minimized.
 So it often occurs that there are many candidate nodes of the search-tree with the same measure.

-So to help distinguish those that are most promising, a secondary priority measure is used that counts the total box-pulls to reach the current configuration, **PLUS** the Hungarian-Algorithm-based estimate of the remaining number of pulls.
+So to help distinguish those that are more promising, a secondary priority measure [pri0] is used that counts the total box-pulls to reach the current configuration, **PLUS** the Hungarian-Algorithm-based estimate of the remaining number of pulls.
 I.E.

-* pri2 := pulls + HungEst
+* pri0 := pulls + HungEst

 which currently has a range limit of 0..600.

+As of late 2023, if the puller is blocked [by boxes] from reaching its goal, then one is added to "pri0" as a penalty.

 -------------------------------------------------------------------------------
 #### skippable detail
 * In the newest (nov23) method #3, this secondary measure also considers total moves as 10% of cost; I.E.
 	* pri2 := 0.9(pulls+HungEst) + 0.1(moves/4)
 * where the arithmetic is simply to stay within the current range limits of 0..600.
-* Note that #moves is typically on the order of 4 x #pulls; hence the magic number 4.
+* Note that #moves is typically on the order of 4 x #pulls; hence the magic number 4 used to equilibrate measures.
 ------------------------------------------------------------------------------

 Finally, the round robin regimen that includes all 4 measures eventually drops the last 3 measures sometime before the endgame since corrals and blocked rooms must be permitted at the end of the reverse game, i.e. near the beginning of a forward game, and because the evaluation of the measures is costly.